agstephens/RL-mkdocs/docs/index.md

 **Unit 1 Learning outcomes**
-1. understand the armed bandit problem and its simplification of isolating the action space
+1- understand the armed bandit problem and its simplification of isolating the action space
 1. understand the value function and the action-value function and their essential roles in RL
 1. understand the difference between associative and non-associative problems
 1. understand the underlying theory of RL including MDP and Bellman equation
 1. understand the difference between prediction and control in RL settings

 **Unit 2 Learning outcomes**

+1. Item A
+1. Item B
+1. Item C

 1. understand how to predict the value function for a policy in tabular settings
 1. understand how to control an agent by inferring its policy from an action-value function
 1. understand the idea of generalised policy iteration (GPI) that is utilised by many RL methods